Dates: July 9 - August 12, 2017

 Accommodations: Baylor students and professors are housed in hotels while traveling.
-Once in Dresden we are housed on or near the campus of the TU.
+Once in Dresden we are housed in the International Guest House of the TU.
 The rooms in Dresden have kitchens, as well as groceries and meal options within walking distance.
-A public transportation pass also greatly simplifies exploration., shopping and dining in Dresden.
+A public transportation pass also greatly simplifies exploration, shopping and dining in Dresden.

 Baylor University summer tuition

 paid separately to Baylor University

 Roundtrip flight from DFW

 Room/Full Board (35 days)